Table of Contents

 ICH-X by Hikari

 It’s highly effective for ich treatment, and you will notice the recovery signs within two days after the treatment.
-It can still work when the diseases are widespread and in severe stages.
+It can still work when the disease is widespread and in severe stages.
 For complete eradication, you should ensure the full course of treatment.
 Ich-X can stain silicone and decorative pieces in your aquarium, so consider its usage in a hospital tank.
 (Check it on Amazon).

 API Liquid Super Ick